wildstang/WildRank/README.md

 The /config directory contains all necessary configuration files and shouldn't need any changes for basic operation.
 However, there is no promise of updates for future competitions.

 ### config.json
 The main configuration file.
-It supports configuration of default values, admins, and the whiteboard.
+It supports configuration of default values, admins, theme, and the whiteboard.
 Whiteboard configuration allows for easy updating for new games by adding a new entry to the "whiteboard" list with the desired year.

 ### scout-config.json
 Allows configuration of the inputs of each of the scouting mode.
 The configuration file is organized as a JSON list with an object for each mode, containing its pages, columns, and inputs.